Box of Colors

 You've learned that photo references are important... but do you actually use them well?

-Many students don’t always understand what to look for.
-It's so much easier to copy the demonstration than to read your own details from a photo.
+Many students don’t always understand what to look for in a photo reference.
+It's much easier to copy the demonstration than to read your own details from a photograph.

 Photographs and real-life references don’t have to be intimidating.

-Select great photo references for your next coloring project.
-Then understand how to read the secrets in the photo…what to look for, what to filter, what to simplify, what to ignore.
+Learn to select great photo references for your next coloring project.
+Then understand how to read the secrets hidden in the photo…what to look for, what to filter, what to simplify, what to ignore.

 Realistic representation is at your fingertips.

-You've learned about “warm” and “cool” colors, but do you understand why it matters?
+You've learned about “warm” and “cool” colors, but do you understand why temperature matters?